Michigan Freshwater Fishing

 Northern pike from some waters occasionally are caught with various size and colors of external tumors which may be whitish, creamy, pink or red.
 In advanced stages, the tumors are ugly open sores tinged with red and often are referred to as red sore.
 These tumors are caused by a naturally occurring virus which is specific to northern pike and muskellunge.
 The disease is not known to be infectious to other animals or man; however, affected fish are not aesthetically pleasing and should not be eaten.
 Affected fish (of legal size) should be kept for disposal because a fish that is released will may spread the infection to other fish.
 Please note, if you keep a fish for disposal it is still part of your daily possession limit.

 Throughout the year, it is not uncommon to witness dead or dying fish in ponds and lakes across the state.
 Many incidents stem from natural causes such as winter kill, brought about by a depletion of oxygen supplies coincident with heavy snow and ice cover; stress (brought about by low oxygen levels); periods of unusually rapid temperature increase or natural stresses associated with spawning.
 The deaths may be viewed as nature’s way of reducing the fish population and selecting those fish which are most fit for survival.
-If you suspect a fish kill is caused by non-natural causes, please call your nearest DNR location (click here) or Michigan’s Pollution Emergency Alert System (800) 292-4706.
+If you suspect a fish kill is caused by non-natural causes, please call your nearest DNR location (see Customer Service Centers) or Michigan’s Pollution Emergency Alert System (800) 292-4706.